scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Security*.
 SCION comes with an arsenal of mechanisms, designed by security researchers with the goal of making most network-based and routing attacks either impossible or easy to mitigate.
 SCION strongly focuses on preventing routing attacks, IP prefix hijackings, and on providing stronger guarantees than the existing Internet.
 Security is tightly related to trust.
-SCION, therefore, offers a new trust model, transparency and control to end-hosts over forwarding paths.
+SCION, therefore, offers a new trust model, transparency, and control to end-hosts over forwarding paths.
 In addition, SCION's design starts from the assumption that any two entities on the global Internet do not mutually trust each other.
 SCION, therefore, enables trust agility, allowing its users to decide the roots of trust they wish to rely upon.

 - *Scalability*.
 Security and high availability should not result in compromises on scalability.